fortitudo-tech/entropy-pooling/README.md

 $$Gx\leq h \quad \text{and} \quad Ax=b.$$

-The constraints matrices $A$ and $G$ contain transformations of the Monte Carlo simulation that allow you to implement subjective views and stress-tests by changing the joint scenario probabilities from a prior probability vector $p$ to a posterior probability vector $q$.
+The constraints matrices $A$ and $G$ contain functions of the Monte Carlo simulation $R$ that allow you to implement subjective views and stress-tests by changing the joint scenario probabilities from a prior probability vector $p$ to a posterior probability vector $q$.